ThanosApostolou/thapo-ska/docs/specific-knowledge-assistant/specific-knowledge-assistant.typ

 Rust programming languages can be used in many applications @web_rust_lang
 @web_medium_best_use_cases_rust:
-- Server-side web development: Rust can be used to write simple REST apis or even full stack backend applications which connect to databases and serve complex html pages using various template engines.
+- Server-side web development: Rust can be used to write simple REST APIs or even full stack backend applications which connect to databases and serve complex HTML pages using various template engines.
 - Client-side web development: Rust can be compile to WebAssembly and be used to create client side web applications supported in all modern web browsers.
 - Graphical User Interfaces development (GUI): Develop user friendly GUI applications while also providing a good user experience.
-Rust gui frameworks can use different architecture including Elm, immediate mode, reactive and others.
+Rust GUI frameworks can use different architecture including Elm, immediate mode, reactive and others.
 - Gaming development: Rust can be used to develop games.
 New modern rust libraries